- An IRMAA is a surcharge added to your monthly Medicare Part B and Part D premiums, based on your yearly income.

 Part D is also affected by IRMAA.
 As with Part B, a surcharge can be added to your monthly premium, based on your yearly income.
 This is separate from the surcharge that can be added to Part B premiums.

 Surcharge amounts vary based on your income bracket and how you filed your taxes.
-The table below can give you an idea of what to expect.
+The table below can give you an idea of what costs to expect in 2021.

 There’s no standard monthly premium for Part D plans.
 The company offering the policy will determine its monthly premium.